ColdSauce/Djio/README.md

 You text the song you want to be played to a number provided by Twilio and, a server I will write in C will be running on my Raspberry Pi that will play any song texted.

+Current version is not at all working.
+I have just started programming this!